malvika-mall/Analysing_International_Debt_Statistics/README.md

 WHERE
     year BETWEEN 2006 AND 2022;
 ```
-Understanding this correlation provides valuable insights into the relationship between a country's debt levels and time, which can help in assessing the dynamics of debt accumulation over the years.

 The correlation coefficient, ranging from -1 to 1, indicates the strength and direction of the linear relationship between debt and time.
 A positive correlation suggests that as the years progress, the total debt tends to increase, while a negative correlation implies a decrease in debt over time.
 A correlation close to zero indicates a weak relationship between debt and time.

+Overall, analyzing the correlation between debt and time provides crucial insights into a country's fiscal health, debt management practices, and potential economic risks, thereby enabling informed decision-making and policy formulation.
 ## Recommendations:

 1. **Debt Management:** Understanding total debt and repayment trends is crucial for effective debt management.
 Governments can use this information to make informed decisions on borrowing and repayment strategies.